-Continue to gather preceptor resources and make them available on the NARM Preceptor Resources page on the NARM website.

-- Find continuing education opportunities and present to the NARM Board for consideration as an addition to the NARM website. - Work with the NARM Accountability Department to develop an accountability process to address preceptor complaints.
+- Continue to gather preceptor resources and make them available on the NARM Preceptor Resources page on the NARM website. - Identify additional continuing education opportunities and present to the NARM Board for consideration as an addition to the NARM website. - Continue work with the Accountability department to develop an accountability process to address preceptor complaints. - Develop student/preceptor agreement resources to help improve communication between NARM Registered Preceptors and their student midwives.